contextureai/contexture/internal/format/README.md

 ## Supported Formats

-### Built-in Formats
-- **Claude**: AI assistant format optimized for Claude's interface and capabilities
-- **Cursor**: Code editor format tailored for Cursor's AI features
-- **Windsurf**: Development environment format designed for Windsurf workflows

-### Format Capabilities
-- **Single/Multi-file Output**: Support for both single-file and directory-based outputs
-- **File Extension Management**: Automatic file extension handling based on format type
-- **Template Processing**: Integration with template engine for dynamic content generation
-- **Configuration Validation**: Format-specific configuration validation and constraints

-## Directory Management

-- **Output Directory Creation**: Automatic creation of format-specific output directories
-- **File Organization**: Structured organization of generated files
-- **Path Resolution**: Intelligent path resolution for various output scenarios
-- **Cleanup Support**: Utilities for managing generated file lifecycles
+The following formats are built-in:
+- `claude`: For Anthropic's Claude.
+- `cursor`: For the Cursor IDE.
+- `windsurf`: For the Windsurf IDE.

-## Usage Within Project
+## Usage

-This package is used by:
+This package is primarily used by:
-- **Commands Package**: Build command uses formats for output generation
-- **Domain Package**: Format interfaces define contracts for format implementations
+- The `commands` package's `build` command, which uses this package to generate the final output.
-- **Project Package**: Configuration management includes format settings
+- The `project` package, which manages format settings in the project configuration.

 ## API

-### Registry Operations
-- `NewRegistry(fs)`: Creates format registry with filesystem support
-- `GetDefaultRegistry(fs)`: Returns registry with all built-in formats
+- `GetDefaultRegistry(fs) -> Registry`: Returns a registry with all built-in formats.
-- `Register(formatType, handler)`: Adds format to registry
+- `Register(formatType, handler)`: Adds a new format to the registry.
-- `CreateFormat(type, fs, options)`: Creates format implementation
+- `CreateFormat(type, fs, options) -> Formatter`: Creates a format implementation instance.

-### Builder Operations
-- `NewBuilder()`: Creates format builder with built-in formats
+- `NewBuilder() -> Builder`: Creates a format builder.
-- `Register(type, constructor)`: Adds constructor function
-- `Build(type, fs, options)`: Instantiates format with configuration
+- `Build(type, fs, options) -> Formatter`: Builds a format instance with the given configuration.
-- `GetSupportedFormats()`: Lists available format types
+- `GetSupportedFormats() -> []string`: Returns a list of available format types.